Rivet

 A rivet is a permanent mechanical fastener.
 Before being installed, a rivet consists of a smooth cylindrical shaft with a head on one end.
 The end opposite the head is called the tail.
-On installation, the deformed end is called the shop head or buck-tail.
+A rivet is installed by inserting the tail into a hole and then using tools to flatten the tail into a shape similar to the head.
+On installation, the deformed tail end is called the shop head or buck-tail.

 Because there is effectively a head on each end of an installed rivet, it can support tension loads.
 However, it is much more capable of supporting shear loads (loads perpendicular to the axis of the shaft).

 Fastenings used in traditional wooden boat building, such as copper nails and clinch bolts, work on the same principle as the rivet but were in use long before the term rivet was introduced and, where they are remembered, are usually classified among nails and bolts respectively.